Medieinstitutet/fed23d-grafiska-verktyg-olympia/README.md

 ## Formatting

-This project uses code standards by applying the Eslint and Prettier tools:
+This project uses code standards by applying the ESLint and Prettier tools:

-- **Eslint**: identifies bugs and patterns to make the code more consistent.
+- **ESLint**: identifies bugs and patterns to make the code more consistent.
 - **Prettier**: code formatter for making the code more readable and consistent.

 ## Status